 Create and apply the tag:

-Create the tag and then add (apply) it to the machines that will be affected by the tag restriction, using the Manage Tags actions described above.
+Create the tag and then add (apply) it to the machines that the tag restriction will afffect, using Manage Tags actions.

 To add a tag restriction to an application group:

-Create or edit the Application Group.
-On the Delivery Groups page, select Restrict launches to machines with the tag and then select the tag from the dropdown.
+Create or edit the application group.
+On the Delivery Groups page, select Restrict launches to machines with the tag and then select the tag from the list.

 To change or remove the tag restriction on an application group:

 Edit the group.
-On the Delivery Groups page, either select a different tag from the dropdown or remove the tag restriction entirely by clearing Restrict launches to machines with the tag.
+On the Delivery Groups page, either select a different tag from the list or remove the tag restriction entirely by clearing Restrict launches to machines with the tag.

 To add a tag restriction to a desktop:

 Create or edit a delivery group.
 Click Add or Edit on the Desktops page.
 In the Add Desktop dialog box, select Restrict launches to machines with the tag and then select the tag from the menu.

 To change or remove the tag restriction on a delivery group:

 Edit the group.
 On the Desktops page, click Edit.
-In the dialog box, either select a different tag from the dropdown or remove the tag restriction entirely by clearing Restrict launches to machines with the tag.
+In the dialog box, either select a different tag from the list or remove the tag restriction entirely by clearing Restrict launches to machines with the tag.

 Cautions when working with tags

-A tag applied to an item can be used for different purposes, so keep in mind that adding, removing, and deleting a tag can have unintended effects.
+A tag applied to an item can be used for different purposes.
+Keep in mind that adding, removing, and deleting a tag can have unintended effects.
 You can use a tag to sort machine displays in the Studio search field.
-You can use the same tag as a restriction when configuring an Application Group or a desktop, which will limit launch consideration to only machines in specified Delivery Groups that have that tag.
+You can use the same tag as a restriction when configuring an application group or a desktop.
+That action limits launch consideration to only machines in specified delivery groups that have that tag.